sumanthneerumalla/ttt/workingNotes.md

+# 02/29/23
+- I need to construct a gameMove object again on the createMove endpoint and validate it against the game object based on game id
+    - sending each button press using an event handler that calls a trpc mutate now. sends a gameMove obj
+    - reconstructing that on the backend now
+    - took a long time to get rid of annoying eslint pickiness, just added an exception and stuck with keeping gameState as string
+    - i can validate whether the sent in move is valid or not now
+- next steps are to submit the move and update the new gameState accordingly.
+After that...deal with supporting a 3 games alternating the starting player.
+Need either game room or tournament data model

+# 02/28/23
+-default game object lets test user play a game -Things i should be able to do now:
+    - view any game object.
+I should create a page that takes a game id and renders that game from the database
+    - submit a game move to any game, but apply it only after validation.
+I'll do this one first then i'm free to implement the other thing.
+        - after i do this i need to look into getting the subscription to work.
+Might get complicated bc i dont know if each client session has its own separate subscription. will deal with it when it comes time
+        - Spent way too much time trying to infer zod schema from typescript GameMove definition automatically.
+I'll leave that as is on the trpc endpoint and instead just create another GameMove object that i can pass around as needed.
+Why cant zod just take the interface or type definition instead of making me redefine in zod again??!
+        - I can fetch the game object now
+            - but instead of storing the game state as a json string, i should just try and store it as a gameObject to begin with
+            - will do this when i get back

+# 02/27/23
+- now that i have game objects on the db, I can check if a user sending a move is allowed to make a move for that game or not
+- later i'll revisit this game creation endpoint and create a separate page that lets me create custom games.
+That page will show who's online and create a match with that player.
+Will need to add some authorization where one of the players in the new game must be the player that created the game request
+- I should be able to implement a full game for this next leg of the project
+- Didn't make much progress on these ideas

 # 02/26/23
 - continuing to work on db model and approach.
     - i need to made a db table that had game id with username array in it